Youth Leadership Conferences

 How do I enroll in Mason college credit?

-Scholars must "opt in" and apply for the elective credit by contacting the conference Office of Admissions and completing the online enrollment application, as well as answering the required questions on the Mandatory Pre-Program Information.
+Scholars must "opt in" and apply for the elective credit by contacting the conference Office of Admissions and completing the online enrollment application, as well as answering the required questions on the Student Information Form.
 This must be done no later than the end of the second day of the program session.
 Students enrolling for credit must be capable of doing college-level work and have completed the 9th grade at the time of the program.
 Students are asked to provide a self-reported GPA and complete the required questions and student leadership essay prior to conference participation.
 Tuition is $100.00 for one (1) credit and $200.00 for two (2) credits.
 Payment will be made to the specific conference.
 Students who do not meet the requirements for college credit will be refunded the credit tuition amount.

 How do I get a transcript after the conference is over?